-If you are new to the country or if you have moved here from elsewhere in the UK, it can be somewhat overwhelming.
+If you are new to the country or if you have moved here from elsewhere in the UK, London can be somewhat overwhelming.

 For those coming from overseas, it can be particularly daunting.
 Research has shown that the UK ranks very low compared to many other countries with regards to relocation.
 Even if English is your native language, Britain may still feel like quite a foreign place.